Building Climate Resilience in America’s Smaller Cities and Towns

 When decisions need to be made at that point about whether to protect the near or longer-term future, given finite resources we will likely choose the near term.
 It’s simply how we are wired.
 But if we choose that path, we will miss the one opportunity we have to address climate change to the point where we can still adapt to the changes that have already been set in motion.

 By working right now to build climate resilience across the U.S. in small and mid-sized cities, we will not only protect our families and communities in the near-term, we will protect our capacity to do the work of reducing greenhouse gas emissions over the long-term.
 We will reduce the likelihood of resource conflicts that can take our attention away from the need to address the root causes of climate change.
+We will build support for national climate change policy.
 And, we will protect the social fabric that is necessary for all communities to successfully navigate our now climate uncertain future.

 Local leaders in America’s smaller cities and towns who are stepping forward and taking action to build climate resilience, especially in difficult political climates, are our modern day superheroes.
 Given the profound lack of leadership being demonstrated at the federal level and in many state legislatures on climate change, our fate is in their hands.

 Leave your comment below, or reply to others.

 Read more from the Meeting of the Minds Blog